• The Nuclear Family

 The simplest weekly planning strategy (how I plan my week)

 My weekly planning strategy is done with nothing but a pen and a regular, spiral-bound notebook.
-I usually spend just a few dollars on a 3-subject notebook like this one.
+I usually spend just a few dollars on a 3-subject notebook.
 It lasts me at least a year and a half.
 The notebook is then basically my lifeline until it runs out and I start a new one!

 Most weeks, I’ll do the majority of my planning on Saturday night or Monday morning so I can be prepared for the week.
 However, many tasks also get written down as the week goes on.